It is claimed that Kung Fu, which is estimated to have emerged in the 4th century BC, was born from the thoughts of Confucius.

 Kung Fu is the sport that many of you may have heard of in movies.
 It all started, of course, when my father became a Kung Fu Master.
-I have started this sport by seeing and imitating my father since I was a child.
-Just as everyone takes a family member as an example, I also took my father as an example in my sport life.
+I started this sport by seeing and imitating my father when I was a child.
+Just as everyone takes a family member as an example, I also took my father as an example in my sports life.

 Maybe you could call me a girl who grew up in the gym more.

 I was 10 years old when I completely devoted myself to this sport.
 I was attending training sessions for 2 hours 5 days a week, and for the rest of the time, I was focused on my lessons.
 Since Kungfu is divided into 2 branches (Tao and Sanda), you want to choose your side after doing it for a certain time.

 Tao is a Kung Fu branch that creates a pleasure to watch with the harmony created by certain movements, that's why; I headed that way.
 I had to memorize 40 movements in certain sequences and do them with the right rhythm.
 Of course, the number of movements may seem so low due to age, but different movement styles are added to each age.
 Your body needs to be a little flexible, but this is not a criterion.
 Although I started at an early age, the most challenging part for me was exposing my body to that flexibility, since my body was not flexible due to genetic factors.

 A year later, I had fully adapted to my ambition.
 My time to participate in the competitions was approaching.
 The Tao I exhibited to the juries was deemed invalid because the regulations were changed, and this event would turn me into a person who never gave up on her goals.

 Despite this incident, I never gave up on Kungfu and became a referee at the age of 18.

 I have been professionally interested in Kung fu for about 15 years.
 However, it turned into a hobby for me during my university years.